 Currently in demand, chemistry majors can expect a wide variety of career choices with good salaries and low unemployment rates.
+Immediately after graduation, approximately half of our students enter industry, business, or government agencies where employment usually involves laboratory testing or research.
+Examples are:

-Approximately half of our students enter industry, business, or government agencies where employment usually involves laboratory testing or research immediately after graduation.
-Examples are petrochemicals, plastics, pharmaceutical, agriculture, and environmental analysis.
 Opportunities do not stop here because half of the chemists employed in these areas are involved in management, production, sales, and marketing.